 - Smoke alarms must be fitted on every storey used as living accommodation, including bathrooms and toilets, and tested on the first day of a tenancy.
 Tenants are responsible for testing thereafter.

-- Carbon monoxide alarms must be fitted in any room that contains a “solid fuel burning combustion appliance”, such as a wood burner.
-In addition to this, it would be a good idea to install a carbon monoxide alarm in any room with a fuel burning appliance, such as a gas boiler.
+- Carbon monoxide alarms must be fitted in any room that contains a “fixed combustion appliance” (excluding gas cookers), such as a wood burner.

 Although you are allowed to install these devices yourself, it may be sensible to have them installed – or at least checked – by a qualified electrician and Gas Safe engineer.